 During the installation, the installer will download only the packages that are needed to match the software selections you make during the installation process.
 These Ubuntu software packages are hosted on mirror servers throughout the world.
 To ensure optimal download performance select the country in which the system is located:

-[!]
-Choose a mirror of the Ubuntu archive

-I to choose a minimum of the opunitu dichive

-The goal is to find a mirror of the Ubuntu archive that is close to you on the network be aware that nearby countries, or even your own, may not be the best choice.

-Ubuntu archive mirror • country:

-Swaziland ' Sweden Swetzerland Syrian Arab Republic Talwan Tajikistan Tanzania Timor-Leste Togo Tokelau Tonga Trinidad and Tobago Tunisia Turkey Urknewistan Turks and Caicos Islands Tuvalu Uganda Ukraine United Knigdom Jnited States
+I [!]
+Choose a mirror of the Ubuntu archive The goal is to find a mirror of the Ubuntu archive that is close to you on the network be aware that nearby countries, or even your own, may not be the best choice.
+Ubuntu archive mirror country: Swaziland + Sweden Switzerland Syrian Arab Republic Talwan Tajikistan Tanzania Thailand Timor-Leste Togo Tokelau Tonga Trinidad and Tobago Turkey Turkmenistan Turkey Uganda Ukraine United Arab Emirates United Kingdom Go Back>

-<go back≻<="" th=""></go>